filecoin-project/specs-actors/README.md

   (which would require a major version change for this too).
 - A patch version change indicates a backward compatible fix or improvement that doesn't change state evaluation semantics or exported interfaces.

+## License
+This repository is dual-licensed under Apache 2.0 and MIT terms.

+Copyright 2019-2020.
+Protocol Labs, Inc.